Ramjet: Liquid fuel

+Take-off

 A ramjet generates no static thrust and needs a booster to achieve a forward velocity high enough for efficient operation of the intake system.
-The first ramjet-powered missiles used external boosters, usually solid-propellant rockets, either in tandem, where the booster is mounted immediately aft of the ramjet, e.g. Sea Dart, or wraparound where multiple boosters are attached alongside the outside of the ramjet, e.g. 2K11 Krug.
+The first ramjet-powered missiles used external boosters, usually solid-propellant rockets, either in tandem, where the booster is mounted immediately aft of the ramjet, e.g. Sea Dart, or wraparound where multiple boosters are attached around the outside of the ramjet, e.g. 2K11 Krug.
 The choice of booster arrangement is usually driven by the size of the launch platform.
-A tandem booster increases the overall length of the system, whereas wraparound boosters increase the overall diameter.
-Wraparound boosters will usually generate higher drag than a tandem arrangement.
+A tandem booster increases the length of the system, whereas wraparound boosters increase the diameter.
+Wraparound boosters typically generate higher drag than a tandem arrangement.

 Integrated boosters provide a more efficient packaging option, since the booster propellant is cast inside the otherwise empty combustor.
-This approach has been used on solid, for example 2K12 Kub, liquid, for example ASMP, and ducted rocket, for example Meteor, designs.
-Integrated designs are complicated by the different nozzle requirements of the boost and ramjet phases of flight.
-Due to the higher thrust levels of the booster, a differently shaped nozzle is required for optimum thrust compared to that required for the lower thrust ramjet sustainer.
+This approach has been used on solid-fuel ramjets (SFRJ), for example 2K12 Kub, liquid, for example ASMP, and ducted rocket, for example Meteor, designs.
+Integrated designs are complicated by the different nozzle requirements of the boost and ramjet flight phases.
+Due to the booster's higher thrust levels, a differently shaped nozzle is required for optimum thrust compared to that required for the lower thrust ramjet sustainer.
 This is usually achieved via a separate nozzle, which is ejected after booster burnout.
 However, designs such as Meteor feature nozzleless boosters.
-This offers the advantages of elimination of the hazard to launch aircraft from the ejected boost nozzle debris, simplicity, reliability, and reduced mass and cost, although this must be traded against the reduction in performance compared with that provided by a dedicated booster nozzle.
+This offers the advantages of elimination of the hazard to launch aircraft from the boost debris, simplicity, reliability, and reduced mass and cost, although this must be traded against the reduction in performance of a dedicated booster nozzle.

 Integral rocket ramjet/ducted rocket

 A slight variation on the ramjet uses the supersonic exhaust from a rocket combustion process to compress and react with the incoming air in the main combustion chamber.
 This has the advantage of giving thrust even at zero speed.

 In a solid fuel integrated rocket ramjet (SFIRR), the solid fuel is cast along the outer wall of the ramcombustor.
 In this case, fuel injection is through ablation of the propellant by the hot compressed air from the intake(s).
 An aft mixer may be used to improve combustion efficiency.
-SFIRRs are preferred over LFRJs for some applications because of the simplicity of the fuel supply, but only when the throttling requirements are minimal, i.e. when variations in altitude or Mach number are limited.
+SFIRRs are preferred over LFRJs for some applications because of the simplicity of the fuel supply, but only when the throttling requirements are minimal, i.e. when variations in altitude or speed are limited.

 In a ducted rocket, a solid fuel gas generator produces a hot fuel-rich gas which is burnt in the ramcombustor with the compressed air supplied by the intake(s).
 The flow of gas improves the mixing of the fuel and air and increases total pressure recovery.
-In a throttleable ducted rocket, also known as a variable flow ducted rocket, a valve allows the gas generator exhaust to be throttled allowing control of the thrust.
+In a throttleable ducted rocket, also known as a variable flow ducted rocket, a valve allows the gas generator exhaust to be throttled allowing thrust control.
 Unlike an LFRJ, solid propellant ramjets cannot flame out.
-The ducted rocket sits somewhere between the simplicity of the SFRJ and the unlimited throttleability of the LFRJ.
+The ducted rocket sits somewhere between the simplicity of the SFRJ and LFRJ's unlimited speed control.